MaayanLab/clustergrammer-docs/docs/biology_specific_features.rst

   :alt: Enrichrgram Menu

   Users can perform enrichment analysis to find biological information specific to their genes (e.g. a cluster of genes).
 Users can select from several enrichment libraries, and the top 10 enriched terms will be shown as rows categories.
 The combined scores for the enriched terms will be shown as red bars behind the row category titles.

+Note that Enrichrgram results run on the front-end are not permanent and will be lost after refreshing the page, but the matrix with enriched terms can be saved by downloading the matrix using the :ref:`download` button.
+Enrichment results can be permanently added to the visualization from the back-end using the ``enrichgram`` method described below.

+**Enrichrgram Back-End**

+To permanently add pre-calculated enrichment results to a visualization run the ``enrichrgram`` method described in the :ref:`clustergrammer_py_api` before clustering.
+The Jupyter notebook `Clustergrammer_CCLE_Notebook.ipynb`_ demonstrates how to use the ``enrichrgram`` method to pre-calculate enrichment analysis results for a visualization.

 The `Enrichrgram.js`_ library provides this functionality on the front-end and works with the :ref:`clustergrammer_js` API to depict enriched terms and their associated genes as row categories.
 The update-row-category functionality can be extended by developers for other domain-specific problems.